 Step #1: Register for Pixelied (It’s Free)

-The free account comes with 700+ templates in 20 different formats.
-And it takes less than a minute to register with Pixelied.
+The free account comes with thousands of ready-made templates in 25+ different formats.
+And it takes less than a few minutes to create eye-catching designs.

 Step #3: Customize Your Banner